overture-stack/prelude/apps/readme.md

 ## CSV-processor

-A Node.js command-line tool for processing and uploading CSV files to Elasticsearch, featuring validation and error handling.
+A Node.js command-line tool for processing and uploading CSV files to Elasticsearch, featuring validation, error handling, and mapping generation capabilities.

 ### Prerequisites